-Summer is here, so it’s time to get going in the garden and look forward to being outside more.
+Summer is almost here, so it’s time to get going in the garden and look forward to being outside more.

 As a dementia professor, I know how important gardens are for people with dementia.
 They offer health benefits that can reduce the symptoms of the disease.
 But getting garden access and garden activities organised sometimes seems to require a big effort.